Aravindray/PostgreSQL/Learn-SQL/SQL-Intro.md

 ```

 #### RANDOM()
-- It will generate random float number with 17 digit decimal place from 0 (inclusive) to 1 (exclusive)
+- This function will generate random float number with 17 digit decimal place from 0 (inclusive) to 1 (exclusive)

 Example
 ```